Fire Island Lighthouse: In popular culture

 From 1970 to 1975, the lighthouse and its surrounding area were seen in the opening and closing credits sequences of the CBS television soap opera The Guiding Light.

 Some of the final episode of season 1 of TV show The Following was filmed at Fire Island Lighthouse and surrounding buildings.

 Men in Black II also included some filming on the island in the immediate vicinity of the lighthouse.

 A 1999 Channel 4 TV series featuring Stephen Fry and called Fire Island included filming of the lighthouse.

-The 2008 movie What Happens in Vegas with Cameron Diaz and Ashton Kutcher featured the lighthouse as the Diaz character's favorite place.
+The 2008 movie What Happens in Vegas with Cameron Diaz and Ashton Kutcher featured the lighthouse as Diaz character's favorite place.

+Rumors of paranormal activity

+According to local legend the lighthouse is haunted.
+The most prominent legend is that the historic structure is haunted by the ghosts of a lighthouse keeper and his daughter.
+Legend has it that the lighthouse keeper's daughter got sick and died before her father could get help to arrive from the mainland.
+The grieving father then responded by taking his own life by hanging himself in the lighthouse's tower.
+Now the ghosts of father and daughter supposedly haunt the lighthouse to this day.
+Additionally, many also claim that the ghosts of carious people who died in shipwrecks both before and after the construction of the current lighthouse also haunt the lighthouse, including the ghost of author and women's activist Margaret Fuller.
+On January 7, 2022, a group of seven paranormal investigators were given permission by the Fire Island Lighthouse Preservation Society to investigate the lighthouse.
+They produced several pieces of video and photographic evidence of supposed paranormal activity that was later published by Fire Island & Great South Bay News on October 20, 2024.